wso2/product-sp/modules/samples/artifacts/0040/README.txt

 5. check the mails arrived in your email account via email sink.
 6. Also look the server logs, you can see those events are received back through email source.

+NOTE: User credentials used in the curl commands are default values.